When is the last time you tested your website’s search? If it’s been a while, it’s time to add this to the top of your priority list.

 Certain buyers may come to your website frequently.
-Others may begin on retailer or marketplace sites, then come to your site to purchase.
+Others may begin on retailer or marketplace sites, then visit your site to purchase.
 When you know how customers get to your site, you can optimize for their unique experiences.

 If your product data and the pages on your website showcase the terms and phrases that your customers use, your site search should work optimally.